kelly-sovacool/gh-actions-demo/README.md

 # gh-actions-demo

-Coding Club: GitHub Actions for analysts &amp; engineers
+Coding Club: Intro to GitHub Actions for Analysts & Engineers

+See <https://github.com/kelly-sovacool/gh-actions-sandbox> for example code and worfklow files.